nvgr-GenAI/my-learning/docs/algorithms/data-structures/stacks/index.md

 ## 🚀 Quick Start

-If you're new to stacks, start with **[Fundamentals](fundamentals.md)** to understand the core LIFO concept, then progress through problems based on your comfort level.
+If you're new to stacks, start with **[Fundamentals & Theory](fundamentals.md)** to understand the core LIFO concept, then explore the **[Implementation Types](array-stack.md)** to see different approaches, and finally progress through problems based on your comfort level.

 ## 📊 At a Glance